-The Western Australian Rock Lobster fishery was the first fishery in the world to be certified as ecologically sustainable by the Marine Stewardship Council (MSC) in 2000 in recognition of the high environmental values and sustainable practices maintained by industry members.
+In the year 2000, the Western Australian Rock Lobster fishery achieved a historic milestone by becoming the first fishery in the world to be certified as ecologically sustainable by the Marine Stewardship Council (MSC).
+This prestigious certification recognized the industry’s commitment to high environmental values and sustainable practices.

 Over the past 22 years, we have remained dedicated to upholding this accreditation, and we are pleased to celebrate the 22nd anniversary of our certification.
 This achievement serves as a testament to our industry’s ongoing commitment to sustainable fishing practices and positions us as a global benchmark for ecological sustainability.

 The MSC Fisheries Standard serves as a comprehensive framework for assessing fisheries’ management and sustainability practices.
 It incorporates the latest scientific knowledge and internationally accepted principles to ensure the health and long-term viability of fish stocks.
 To achieve certification, a fishery must demonstrate effective management of targeted stocks, minimise its impact on the environment and other species, and implement robust resource management measures.

 Western Australia Rock Lobster: celebrating 23 years of MSC certified lobster

 In March 2000, Western Australia rock lobster became the first MSC certified fishery in the world.
 23 years later, the fishery is thriving and continues to manage its stocks sustainably.

 We are proud to announce that the Western Rock Lobster fishery has accomplished the remarkable feat of being certified to the MSC Fisheries Standard for a fifth successive time in November 2022.
 This achievement underscores our industry’s unwavering commitment to sustainable fishing practices and responsible resource management.

 Environmental Benefits and Industry Collaboration